Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Summary

 \section{Summary}

+We have proposed a methodology for searching for the torsion field (TS) at the LHC, which can decay into dark matter (DM) pair particles.
+One of these DM particles is sufficiently heavy to decay into dark neutral gauge bosons (A$^{\prime}$) along with another DM particle.
+This study has been conducted within the framework of the $U(1)_{D}$ simplified model, based on Einstein-Cartan gravity.

-A search for dark neutral gauge bosons (A$^{\prime}$) produced in association with dark matter $(\chi)$, in the framework of $U(1)_{D}$ simplified model based on the Einstein-Cartan gravity, has been presented, using the simulated proton-proton collisions corresponding to the LHC RUN III 13.6 TeV center of mass energy, for an integrated luminosity of 52 fb$^{-1}$.
-Results from muonic decay mode of A$^{\prime}$ are discussed, with fixing the values of the coupling constants to be $g_{D} = 1.2$, $g_{\eta} = 0.2$, and dark matter mass ($M_{\chi} = 500$ GeV).
-We have considered the variations of several parameters of the signal model: the torsion field mass $(M_{ST})$ and the dark neutral gauge boson mass$(M_{A^{\prime}})$.
-The general version of the search, which uses only event-level kinematic variables, excludes models with $1375 < M_{ST} < 6645$ GeV at 95\% confidence level (CL).
+The presented analysis has been performed using the simulated proton-proton collisions corresponding to the LHC run 3 with 13.6 TeV center of mass energy, for an integrated luminosity of 52 fb$^{-1}$, which corresponds to the amount of certified data collected by the CMS experiment so far during LHC run 3.

+Results from the muonic decay mode of A$^{\prime}$ are discussed, with fixing the values of the dark matter mass ($M_{\chi} = 500$ GeV).
+We have considered the variations of several parameters of the signal model: the torsion field mass $(M_{TS})$ and the dark neutral gauge boson mass $(M_{A^{\prime}})$ in addition to the model coupling constants \(\texttt{g}_{\eta}\) and \(\texttt{g}_{D}\).

+The final analysis indicates that achieving a $5\sigma$ discovery of the A$^{\prime}$ dark gauge boson in the $\mu^+ \mu^-$ decay channel is feasible.
+This can be accomplished for $M_{A^{\prime}}$ values ranging from 200 to 700 GeV, given $M_{TS} = 2000$ GeV, with an integrated luminosity of less than 40 fb$^{-1}$ at the 13.6 TeV center of mass energy of the LHC run 3.

+In our current analysis, we conducted limit calculations at a 95\% confidence level for both the cross section and the torsion mass (\(M_{TS}\)), specifically with values set at \(M_{\chi} = 500\) GeV and \(M_{A^{\prime}} = 200\) GeV.
+We not only established limits on the cross section and torsion mass but also examined a variety of values for the model coupling constants, \(\texttt{g}_{\eta}\) and \(\texttt{g}_{D}\).

+Our results show that \(\texttt{g}_{\eta}\) needs to be greater than 0.067 for \(\texttt{g}_{D}\) = 1 and 0.061 for \(\texttt{g}_{D}\) = 1.2; notably, higher values of this coupling constant, such as 0.2, lead to the exclusion of a wider range of torsion field mass values.
+Furthermore, our findings suggest that adjusting \(\texttt{g}_{D}\) to either 1.0 or 1.2 results in only a minimal effect on the limit calculations.

+If no new physics emerges, the comprehensive analysis, which is based solely on event-level kinematic variables, excludes models within the mass range of \(1369 < M_{TS} < 6241\) GeV at a 95\% confidence level.
+This applies to \(M_{A^{\prime}}\) values spanning from 200 to 900 GeV, given that \(\texttt{g}_{\eta}\) is set to 0.2 and \(\texttt{g}_{D}\) is at 1.2.

+\textbf{Data Availability Statement:} This manuscript has no associated data or the data will not be deposited.